 Sexual tension is released via contractions of the genital muscles.
 If continuously stimulated, a female body can experience multiple orgasms.
-A minority of females (1 in 10) may ejaculate a clear fluid from the Skene’s glands during orgasm.
+A minority of people with vaginas (1 in 10) may ejaculate a clear fluid from the Skene’s glands during an orgasm.

 In males, semen always spurts out of the penis (ejaculation).
 After this, the penis and testicles shrink back to their normal size, and the individual can’t have another orgasm for at least a few minutes and up to a day.

 Note, it is possible to experience both genital and nongenital orgasm, even for some individuals with spinal cord injuries.